Project Background

 The project supported environmental education at NaDEET Centre for school's

-The projects objectives were:
+The project's objectives were:

 - To financially support learners and schools that have made NaDEET Centre a part of their annual school calendar.